 Correspondence with Tchaikovsky

-4 letters from Tchaikovsky to Willy Burmester have survived, dating from 1888 to 1889, all of which are available in English translations on this website:
+4 letters from Tchaikovsky to Willy Burmester have survived, dating from 1888 to 1889, all of which have been translated into English on this website:

 - Letter 3659 – 7/19 September 1888, from Frolovskoye